 The greisen zones are characterised by a network of fine mineralised fractures and veins which localised the alteration which grades upwards into a compact, fine to medium grained black to black-green topaz-mica-greisen with quartz, lithium biotite, topaz, some fluorite, and cassiterite with lesser wolframite, molybdenite, arsenopyrite, native bismuth, bismuthinite and other sulphides.
 The mineralisation was introduced in a number of pulse, but seems to be directly related to faulting and fractures, while the greisens are pervasive.
 The ore zone is asymmetrically developed in the northern part of the monzogranite adjacent to the country rock contact.

-The emplacement of the fluid explosive breccias and sub-volcanic intrusives were all connected to multiple metasomatic events which produced a wide variety of greisens and mineralising phases.
+The emplacement of the fluid explosive breccias and sub-volcanic intrusives were all connected to multiple metasomatic events which produced the wide variety of greisens and mineralising phases described above.
 The metasomatites are predominantly pseudomorphic greisens, mainly cassiterite bearing mica-greisen with increased topaz and quartz contents.
 The greisen formed by each individual event is typically zoned where the outer mica-greisen has been overprinted by topaz and an inner quartz-greisen, and less commonly as steeply dipping schlieren to pipe like masses from a few cm to a few metres across.

 Ehrenfriedersdorf - The Ehrenfriedersdorf tin-tungsten district is located on the northern margin of the Central Erzgebirge, approximately 70 km south-west of Dresden in Germany.
 Mining was undertaken in the district for approximately 750 years until cessation of operations in 1990.
 The country rocks of the district comprise amphibolite facies Neoproterozoic (and older) gneisses and greenschist facies lower Palaeozoic phyllitic to mica schists, meta-carbonates, and a thick sequence of Cambrian rhyolites and meta-extrusives.
 The grade of metamorphism decreases from SE to NW.